 Two major reasons for Brexit, June 2016: Unemployment rate is higher in Southern Europe (20%), reduced Sovereignty, Immigrants.

 Financial crisis in Greece, followed by similar debt problems in other European countries.

 Transatlantic Trade and Investment Partnership (TTIP, under negotiation)

 also known as Transatlantic Free Trade Area (TAFTA), exchange of trade

 and investment may amount to $.5 trillion (EU→ US and US → EU).

 (i) Alexander the Great started the first European integration.
 As a result, the Mediterranean world became one integrated area, and Greek become the universal language adopted by traders.

 Free trade was the result of military conquests.

 Economic integration cannot occur unless transportation and communication systems are well developed.
-In the East, the Chinese established the Han Empire in 206 BC.
+In the East, at the end of the Warring States period (476 - 221 BC), Qin united these kingdoms, but the Qin Empire lasted only 15 years (221-206 BC).
+The Han Chinese established the Han Empire in 206 BC.